hxuu/blog/content/ctf/idek24/hello.md

 ![admin-visiting](/blog/images/2024-08-18-22-33-18.png)

-Since the 'admin' will visit our page, maybe the page that the admin was in contains information that we want, a FLAG cookie for example, but in order to verify my claim, we have to check the source code of the application.
+Since the 'admin' will visit our page, maybe the page that the admin was at contains information that we want, a FLAG cookie for example, but in order to verify my claim, we have to check the source code of the application.
 Luckily for us, the source code is available, and has the following structure: